justinphilpott/bookwhen-client/CONTRIBUTING.md

    $ pnpm changeset
    ```

    You will be asked to provide a detailed description of your changes.
 This will be used to generate a changelog when we publish an update, so be clear and concise.
+This will create a commit.
+N.B.
+DO NOT run "changeset version" which will try to bump versions - any PR's with version bumps will not be accepted.

    [Learn more about Changesets](https://github.com/atlassian/changesets/tree/master/packages/cli).